Product Owner Formation

 The Product Owner is one person, not a committee.
 The Product Owner may represent the needs of many stakeholders in the Product Backlog.
 Those wanting to change the Product Backlog can do so by trying to convince the Product Owner.

 How can you become a better product owner?
-The first steps to become a great product owner are described in this article.
+The first steps to becoming a great product owner are described in this article.

 Certifications